This post may contain affiliate links. Please see my affiliate disclaimer for more information.

 |Subjective comments comparing the fit – length||Shortest of the three.
 Toes feel a couple of millimetres closer to the end of the shoe vs the other shoes||Comfortable/ideal fit for casual shoe||Comfortable/ideal fit for casual shoe; Feels largely the same as the Free X despite being a half size down||Very similar to the Romaleo, subjectively it feels within a millimetre or so|

 So what can we conclude about shoe sizing from this?

 - The sizes vary across all shoes, even those with the same manufacturer (Nike).
-In this example the shoes made in Vietnam appear consistent in size, but the Indonesian shoe runs a different fit style.
+In this example the shoes made in Vietnam appear consistent in size, but the Indonesian shoe seems to run a different fit style.
 The sample is too small to extrapolate that further – but I am just making the observation

 - Different sizing conversions (e.g. US vs EUR vs UK) exist for each brand